patriksvensson/blog/input/posts/2025/07/introducing-open-cli.md

 > The OpenCLI specification (OCS) defines a standard, platform and language-agnostic interface to CLI applications, which allows both humans and computers to understand how a CLI tool should be invoked without access to source code or documentation.

-I genuinely believe that today, especially with the growing interest in MCP and CLI automation, there's huge potential in standardizing how we describe command-line applications.
+I genuinely believe that today, especially with the growing interest in [MCP (Model Context Protocol)][6] and CLI automation, there's huge potential in standardizing how we describe command-line applications.

 If you think this is a good idea or have thoughts, suggestions, or feedback, please don't hesitate to reach out.
 I'm interested in collaborating with anyone who is interested in this topic!